-As required by Department of Industry (DoI) - Water, the amounts shown in Note 2 and Note 3 are disclosed in whole dollars.
+As required by Crown Lands and Water (CLAW), the amounts shown in Note 2 and Note 3 are disclosed in whole dollars.

 (i) Taxation equivalent charges

 Council is liable to pay various taxes and financial duties.
 Where this is the case, they are disclosed as a cost of operations just like all other costs.